thecountrox/quanthive/README.md

 - Request Duration
 - A message indicating success or failure.

-**Security Warning**: Logging full JWTs can expose sensitive information if your log files (or Docker container logs) are compromised.
-In a production environment, consider hashing or truncating the JWT in logs, or ensure extremely strict access controls on your Docker logging drivers.
+**Security Warning**: Logging full JWTs can expose sensitive information in our log file, In a real world environment we should not do this.
+This is done for demonstration purposes.
 ## Testing

 The project comes with a comprehensive suite of automated tests using `pytest` to ensure all features work as expected.
 These tests are designed to run within the Docker environment.